 Whether you are an experienced tattoo artist or a newcomer to the field of skin modification, you want to learn and improve.
 It’s like gains at the gym: always gain, never lose, and sweat, sweat, sweat!!
 While some of us may have the gym rat mentality, most of us are only simple artists.
 We want concise information, not a sweaty dude listening to 80’s hair metal screaming at us.

-Now, onto a few tips and tricks that will help you become a better designer or all-round tattooer.
+Let us feed that need by giving you a few tips and tricks to help you become a better tattoo designer.

 Design Like You Are A Tattoo Artist

-Most people’s opinions out there focus on linework – the strength and form, or the structure of a tattoo design – but I am here to disagree.
-Linework is necessary when your design looks like a coloring book, comic, or relies wholly on the contrast that is given by having black (or colored) lines butting up to other aspects of the tattoo.
+Most people’s opinions focus on linework – the strength and form of the structure of a tattoo design – but I am here to disagree.
+The linework is necessary when your design looks like a coloring book comic or relies wholly on the contrast given by having black (or colored) lines butting up to other aspects of the tattoo.
 Linework is not necessary for the viewer to understand the design.
-In fact, nature is something that does not contain lines and angles that naturally occur; beyond the lines that we create ourselves that cerate limits and boundaries.
+Nature is not straight.
+Beyond.
+The only way a straight line can be found in nature is when we create it ourselves.